Eachine QX70 review: Nice concept but underpowered

 Eachine QX70 drone review

-As I said in one of my recent reviews, during cold winter days I prefer smaller FPV drones like this Eachine QX70.
-Adopting ducted propellers they are totally “harmless” for indoor practice.
+As I said in one of my recent reviews, during cold winter days, I prefer smaller FPV drones like this Eachine QX70.
+Adopting ducted propellers, they are totally “harmless” for indoor practice.
 Even my curios cat is safe with them :)

 Eachine QX70 quadcopter review

-Inside the box, besides the tiny QX70, I found a complete set of spare propellers, USB charging cable, USB to FC cable, propeller removing tool, and a detailed user guide (English).
+Inside the box, besides the tiny QX70, I found a complete set of spare propellers, USB charging cable, a USB to FC cable, a propeller removing tool, and a detailed user guide (English).
 No spare battery or spare motors included like we were accustomed to similar products from Eachine.Eachine Turbine QX70 review - Package content

 Eachine Turbine QX70 features and specs